TAHDataJamCanada2021/Data-Lionesses/README.md

 - Statements on data quality issues, transformations needed
 - Container for new data generated for this research (i.e. through merging other data sets)

 2016 Canada Census data is used here.
-Sources:
+Data was downloaded from the official site and relevant variables were extracted for regions of interest.
+Data was cleaned and formatted before using for modeling.
+**Sources**:

 Human Trafficking Incidents and Sexual Exploitation Incidents:
 [Statistics Canada.
 Table 35-10-0177-01  Incident-based crime statistics, by detailed violations, Canada, provinces, territories and Census Metropolitan Areas](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=3510017701)